-Sending encrypted messages requires the recipient's certificate (public key); Mail accesses this certificate using one of two methods, depending on whether the recipient is in your Exchange environment.
+To send encrypted messages, you need the recipient's certificate (public key).
+Mail accesses this certificate using one of two methods, depending on whether the recipient is in your Exchange environment.
 This article explains both methods.

-Sending an encrypted message to someone in your Exchange environment
+Send encrypted messages to people in your Exchange environment

-If the recipient is a user in the same Exchange environment, iOS will retrieve the necessary certificate for message encryption. iOS will consult the global address list (GAL) and your contacts.
-These steps describe the process.
+If your recipient is a user in the same Exchange environment, iOS finds the necessary certificate for message encryption. iOS consults the global address list (GAL) and your contacts.

 - Compose a new message in Mail.
-Notice the lock and Encrypted designation at the top, verifying that S/MIME message encryption is enabled for your Exchange account.
+Notice the unlocked lock icon, indicating that message encryption is enabled for your Exchange account.

 - Begin addressing the message to a recipient in your Exchange organization.